Vue-Charts-CSS/vue.charts.css/README.md

 Visualization helps end-users understand data. **Vue Charts.css** helps frontend developers turn data into beautiful charts and graphs using the powerful [Charts.CSS framework](https://chartscss.org).

+_This is still Alptha, please do not use in production.
+Any issues are still however welcome as this is built out.
+For more information, [please read the roadmap](https://vue-charts-css.github.io/docs/development/roadmap/)._

 ## Installation

 Find full [Installation guide for Vue Charts.CSS here](https://vue-charts-css.github.io/docs/get-started/installation).